Skeleton-based Relational Reasoning for Group Activity Analysis: Introduction

 Advances in the field of computer vision and machine learning have naturally led researchers to seek solutions for problems with increasing complexity.
 Starting from recognition of simple actions performed by a single individual~\cite{Schuldt2004, Blank2005} (e.g., walking, hand-waving, bending) and subsequently moving to mutual-actions being executed by two persons~\cite{Ryoo2009, Yun2012, Kong2012a} (e.g., shaking hands, hugging, punching).
 Then finally targeting at more advanced activities that encompass many actors at once~\cite{Choi2009, Ibrahim2016, Ramanathan2016}, such as pedestrians queuing or players practicing sports.
 Reasoning over scenarios with multiple individuals interacting (or not), can be very useful at many applications, for example surveillance, robot-human interaction and sports analysis.

 Research in this field has mainly made use of image visual information -- i.e. RGB and Optical Flow (OF) -- to describe each individual behavior and the interactions among them.
-Going from the early proposed solutions based on local descriptors and hand-craft features~\cite{Choi2009,Lan2012,Hajimirsadeghi2015}.
-To deep-learning based approaches, using Convolutional Neural Networks (CNNs) to extract the low-level features, and coupling Recurrent Neural Networks (RNNs) for temporal inference~\cite{Ibrahim2016,Li2017a,Shu2017a,Bagautdinov2017}.
-More recent works tackle this problem from a graph-based perspective, using this representation to model the group individuals and connections, then using techniques such as Graph Convolutional Networks (GCNs) to infer their relationships and interactions~\cite{Ibrahim2018,Wu2019a,Lu2020}.
-These works either do not focus in the interactions at all, or reason about it at a higher-level in their framework, thus they lack means to learn the relations at a lower-level, closer to the input features.
+Early works propose methods based on local descriptors and hand-craft features~\cite{Choi2009,Lan2012,Hajimirsadeghi2015}.
+Subsequent proposals move to deep-learning based approaches, using Convolutional Neural Networks (CNNs) to extract the low-level features and coupling Recurrent Neural Networks (RNNs) for temporal inference~\cite{Ibrahim2016,Li2017a,Shu2017a,Bagautdinov2017}.
+More recent works tackle this problem from a graph-based perspective~\cite{Ibrahim2018,Wu2019a,Tang2019,Lu2020,Yan2020,Yan2020a}.
+They use the graph representation to model the group individuals and connections, then apply techniques such as Graph Convolutional Networks (GCNs) to infer the individuals relationships and interactions.
+Some of these works do not focus in the interactions at all, while others reason about the interactions at a higher-level in their framework.
+Therefore, they lack means to learn the interaction relations at a lower-level in the architecture.

-Some authors aspired to complement, or even replace, the commonly used image visual features with explicit pose information from the individuals~\cite{Azar2018,Lu2019,Chen2020}.
-However these works do not directly leverage this type of information when reasoning about the individuals interactions, they basically use the pose as an extra/alternative stream for feature extraction.
-Even at the two-person scenario there are not many works that explore human skeleton representation with solutions specifically tailored for human interactions~\cite{Yun2012,Ji2014,Wu2018a}.
-Besides, since these solutions were proposed assuming there are only two individuals interacting directly, they lack means to handle the more complex scenario of group activities.
-Where there are multiple individuals performing separate actions, which can be similar and related to each other, or completely different and independent, while still taking part on a distinguishable activity as a collective.
+Certain authors aspire to complement or replace the commonly used image visual features with explicit pose information from the individuals~\cite{Azar2018,Lu2019,Chen2020}.
+However, these works do not directly leverage the pose information when reasoning about the individuals interactions.
+They basically use the pose as an extra/alternative stream for feature extraction.
+Even at the two-person scenario there are not many works that explore human skeleton representation with methods specifically tailored for human interactions~\cite{Yun2012,Ji2014,Wu2018a}.
+Besides, since these proposed methods assume there are only two individuals interacting directly, they lack means to handle the more complex scenario of group activities.
+In this scenario there are multiple individuals taking part on a distinguishable collective activity, but performing separate actions which can be similar and related to each other or completely different and independent.